davidasbury/composite-map-usa/README.md

 [Example](https://davidasbury.github.io/composite-map-usa/)

-It is a modification of the Composite Views sample on ArcGIS Developers: [ArcGIS Maps SDK for JavaScript Sample Code | Composite Views](https://developers.arcgis.com/javascript/latest/sample-code/views-composite-views/)
+It is a modification of the Composite Views sample on the ArcGIS Developer site: [ArcGIS Maps SDK for JavaScript Sample Code | Composite Views](https://developers.arcgis.com/javascript/latest/sample-code/views-composite-views/)

 ## Configure URL parameters